BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 construction defect and claims related expert witness designations, the Anaheim, California Construction Expert Directory delivers a comprehensive construction and design expert support solution to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
-BHA provides general construction investigation, trial and claims support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Utilizing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings specialized expertise and local capabilities to the Anaheim region.
+Through over four thousand construction related expert witness designations, the Anaheim, California Construction Expert Directory delivers a wide range of trial support and consulting services to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
+BHA provides building related consulting and expert witness support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Employing in house assets which comprise construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings a wealth of experience and local capabilities to Anaheim and the surrounding areas.

 Construction Expert Witness News & Info